HFU-GMB-STEM/STEM3-course/docs/theory/processing.md

 ![ESP32 module](./images/esp32_pin.png)

 ![ESP32 module](../tutorials/images/ESP32-WROOM-32_board.jpeg)

-Microcontroller with integrated Wi‑Fi and Bluetooth, designed for IoT and embedded applications.
+This is a microcontroller with integrated Wi‑Fi and Bluetooth, designed for IoT and embedded applications.
 (Used also in this class)

+Here is a tutorial page dedicated to [ESP32.](https://randomnerdtutorials.com/getting-started-with-esp32/)

 ### Arduino Uno (development board)
 ![Arduino Uno](./images/arduino_devboard.jpg)